FilenCloudDienste/filen-cli/README.md

 ## WebDAV server

-You can use the Filen CLI to start [a WebDAV server](https://github.com/FilenCloudDienste/filen-webdav) that acts as a mirror server of your Filen Drive.
+You can use the Filen CLI to start a WebDAV server that acts as a mirror server of your Filen Drive.

+For more information, see als [FilenCloudDienste/filen-webdav](https://github.com/FilenCloudDienste/filen-webdav).

 ### Single user